brug-be/jobboard/20190612_apptweak_fullstack.md

 ## Requirements

-* Proficient knowledge of Ruby
+* Proficient knowledge of Ruby experience with Rails is a plus
 * Proficient knowledge of JavaScript, experience with React is a plus
 * Creating database schemas that represent and support business processes
 * Data migration, transformation, and scripting
 * Understanding of fundamental design principles behind a scalable application
 * Proficient understanding of code versioning tools

+## How to apply

+Please visit our job page : https://jobs.apptweak.com or send and email to lara|at|apptweak.com